-Definition and principles of ÌÀÍ·ÌõÎÛÁÏ
+The definition and principles of ÌÀÍ·ÌõÎÛÁÏ

 Nursing is the largest safety critical profession in health and social care.
-The ÌÀÍ·ÌõÎÛÁÏ team is diverse and includes the ÌÀÍ·ÌõÎÛÁÏ support workforce.

-Registered nurses use evidence-based knowledge, professional and clinical judgement to assess, plan, implement and evaluate high-quality person-centred ÌÀÍ·ÌõÎÛÁÏ care.
+Registered nurses use evidence-based knowledge, and their professional and clinical judgement to:

 The work of registered nurses consists of many specialised and complex interventions.
 Their vigilance is critical to the safety of people, the prevention of avoidable harm and the management of risks regardless of the location or situation.

 Compassionate leadership is central to the provision and co-ordination of ÌÀÍ·ÌõÎÛÁÏ care and informed by its values, integrity and professional knowledge.
-Responsibility includes leading the integration of emotional, physical, organisational, and cognitive ÌÀÍ·ÌõÎÛÁÏ work to meet the needs of people, organisations, systems, and populations.
+Responsibility includes leading the integration of ÌÀÍ·ÌõÎÛÁÏ work that is:

 Registered nurses are decision makers.
-They use clinical judgement and problem-solving skills to manage and co-ordinate the complexity of health and social care systems to ensure people and their families are enabled to improve, maintain, or recover health by adapting, coping, and returning to live lives of the best quality or to experience a dignified death.
-They have high levels of autonomy within ÌÀÍ·ÌõÎÛÁÏ and multi professional teams, and they delegate to others in line with the NMC Code.
+They use clinical judgement and problem-solving skills to manage and co-ordinate the complexity of health and social care systems.
+They do so to ensure people and their families can improve, maintain or recover health by adapting, coping and returning to live lives of the best quality, or to experience a dignified death.

 We'd also recommend reading

-The Principles of Nursing
+The principles of ÌÀÍ·ÌõÎÛÁÏ

 Principle A

-NMC Code: 1
+NMC Code statement 1

 Principle B

-NMC Code 1, 3
+NMC Code statements 1, 3

 Principle C

-NMC Code 1, 2, 3
+NMC Code statements 1, 2, 3

 Principle D

-NMC Code 1, 2, 3
+NMC Code statements 1, 2, 3

 Principle E

-NMC Code 3
+NMC Code statement 3

 Principle F